dmcg/dmcg.github.io/_posts/2019-02-17-test-driven-to-specification-with-minutest-part2.md

 ```

 This is longer than the original, but, for me at least, the contexts give my brain room to consider other cases, and
 somewhere to put the tests that doesn't overwhelm the reader.

-A more complete spec then might look like this.
+Nitpicking - I'm not happy with the deriveFixture calls there - they leak Minutest minutiae into our tests.
+Luckily this is
+`All Just Kotlin (TM)` and so we can make better named operations to do the job for us.
+I'm going with `withItems` and
+`withPredicates`.

+Now our spec reads in a way that we might even show to our customers (except, perhaps, for the term `predicates`).
+We
+even have the cognitive space to add tests that show what happens in some special cases.

 ```kotlin
 class PartitionTests : JUnit5Minutests {